 13. Quandong

 Quandong is a glossy, scarlet-red fruit native to Australia’s arid regions, with firm pale flesh surrounding a large seed.
-Slightly tart yet pleasantly sweet, it’s often made into jams, pies, and chutneys.
+It is slightly tart yet pleasantly sweet, making it perfect for jams, pies, and chutneys.
 Rich in vitamin C and antioxidants, this desert fruit has a long history in Aboriginal cuisine and is now valued for its unique flavor and cultural significance.